Material, Part, & Service Vendor

 Invitation For Bids

-The Purchasing Department publishes an Invitation For Bids in an English language daily newspaper of general circulation (currently the Chicago Sun-Times).
-Bid documents are posted on the CTA web site.
+The Purchasing Department publishes an Invitation For Bids in an English language daily newspaper of general circulation (currently the Chicago Tribune).
+Bid documents are posted on the CTA Bonfire portal.

 - Completing The Bid Package: Only those bids that are completed correctly and submitted on time will be evaluated for contract award.
 Bids must be signed in the designated areas in each of the following sections: Proposal Page; DBE Schedules B, C, D; Lobbying; Affidavit of Prompt Payment; Affidavit of Minimum Wage Payment; Debarment; Buy America Requirements; and Execution Pages, including Partnership, Sole Proprietorship, Disclosure of Ownership, and Acceptance.
 Bidders must also meet the requirements listed in the Special Conditions which may call for additional information to be submitted along with the bid package.